mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 [Prajnaparamita](glossary#prajnaparamita): wisdom is wisdom; but, wisdom is not wisdom; *this is* really wisdom. *[he chuckles]*

 In the latest Udambara, [Professor Abe](glossary#masao-abe) explains about the three stages: mountain is mountain; but mountain is not mountain; finally, mountain is mountain.
 This is really the tendency of Indian way of thinking: everything conceptual.
 That's why they use everything – they use lots of terms, beautiful terms, lots of huge numbers, completely beyond human speculation.
 But when Buddhism is transmitted into China, [it becomes] a little bit practical.
-Buddhism becomes "practical" in order to explain Prajnaparamita not conceptually, [but] very practically.
+Buddhism becomes "practical" in order to explain [Prajnaparamita](glossary#prajnaparamita) not conceptually, [but] very practically.

 ##### 23:12

-For instance, you know the koan; Zen Buddhists always use a koan, but this koan is really based on Buddhist philosophy mentioned by Prajnaparamita sutra: "Mountain is mountain, mountain is not mountain, but mountain is mountain."
+For instance, you know the koan; Zen Buddhists always use a koan, but this koan is really based on Buddhist philosophy mentioned by [Prajnaparamita](glossary#prajnaparamita)
+ sutra: "Mountain is mountain, mountain is not mountain, but mountain is mountain."
 Very practically they explain [it using the example of] Zen monks, just like this, for instance...

 ##### 24:10

-Oh, yes, here is a very good example.
-[A] Zen Master said to his assembly: "One day," he said, "a hundred years after my death, I will be reborn as a cow at one of the farmers' houses in my village, down far from my temple.
+Oh, yes, here is a very good example. \[A] [Zen Master](glossary#zen-master) said to his assembly: "One day," he said, "a hundred years after my death, I will be reborn as a cow at one of the farmers' houses in my village, down far from my temple.
 And then if you go there to see the cow, first look at his underarm.
-And then," it says, "You can find my name there." *[the group laughs]* That is called Isan; his name was Isan.
-(Probably Isan Reiyū; Chinese: [Kuei Shan Lingyu](glossary#kuei-shan-lingyu)) So if you see that, immediately you say, "Oh, this is Isan!"
+And then," it says, "You can find my name there." *[the group laughs]* That is called [Isan](glossary#isan-reiyū) ; his name was Isan.
+So if you see that, immediately you say, "Oh, this is Isan!"
 But it is not Isan.
 You've made a mistake if you say so, because it is not Isan; it is a cow.
 So you say, "Oh, that is a cow, not Isan."
 But it's not cow; it's Isan. *[laughter]* And then, Isan said to the assembly: "How do you call me?"
 How do you call it?
 Do you understand?
 Very practical, very practical. *[laughter]* How do you call it?

-For instance, there is a Katagiri.
+For instance, there is a [Katagiri](glossary#katagiri).
 But this is not Katagiri, this is cow. *[he laughs]* But you say "cow"; it's not cow.

-[Or,] for instance, everything is Buddha.
+[Or,] for instance, everything is [Buddha](glossary#buddha) .
 Everything is Buddha: human beings buddha, floors buddha, trees buddha, Dan is buddha.
-If so, monk says, "Shall I call you Dan?" *[the group laughs]* So: Katagiri, Buddha, Dan.
+If so, monk says, "Shall I call you Dan?" *[the group laughs]* So: [Katagiri](glossary#katagiri) , Buddha, Dan.
 It's not Katagiri, or it's Dan.
 But it's not Dan; it's Katagiri.
 How do you call it?

-That's sort of a Zen puzzle; but this is really based on Buddhist philosophy.
+That's sort of a [Zen](glossary#zen) puzzle; but this is really based on Buddhist philosophy.
 A is A, but A is not A. But A is really A.

 ##### 27:05

 This philosophy is not matter of the A itself, or the buffalo or cow itself.
 It doesn't matter.
 But, [the] matter of existential fact, or reality – that is the point.
-Katagiri is one of the beings which is always floating in the stream of change.
+[Katagiri](glossary#katagiri)  is one of the beings which is always floating in the stream of change.
 So, nothing to get.
 We are always chasing after something.
 But we cannot get it.

 So [the] important point is, the existential reality.
 What is existential reality?
-If you say Katagiri, what his existential fact, or reality is.
+If you say [Katagiri](glossary#katagiri) , what his existential fact, or reality is.
 That is a point.
 But usually you don't believe that; we don't say that, we don't understand in that way.
 If you see Katagiri, immediately you say "Katagiri".
 This very understandable – but it's very shallow understanding.

 ##### 28:40

 Existential fact is very vast, very vast.
-Which is never limited by a certain thing called Katagiri, or buffalo, or A, or B, or C, or mountain, or river.
+Which is never limited by a certain thing called [Katagiri](glossary#katagiri) , or buffalo, or A, or B, or C, or mountain, or river.
 That is existential fact or reality.
 Because, completely... well, what would you say... nothing to say.
 Nothing to say.
 It's vastness.
 Nothing to touch, nothing to ignore, nothing to dichotomize; this is [the] basic nature of being.
 In the very basic nature of existence, Katagiri really is interdependent, interpenetrated, interconnected with others and all existence.
 But according to our consciousness, we really understand Katagiri separate from others.
 That is characteristic of consciousness: separate.
 That's why, first of all, we have to deny your understanding.
 But... to deny is not to destroy existence.
 To deny is to enable you to realize something else around [the] subject you have understood.

 ##### 31:11